-A research by Mercer, shows only 35% of employers /managers know the cause of absenteeism of their employees.
+A research by Mercer, shows only 35% of employers know the cause of absenteeism of their employees.
 Absenteeism can be prevented, controlled and influenced by employers.
 In order to influence the Sick Leave, it is first important to know the underlying causes of absenteeism.

 Causes of Absenteeism in the Workplace

-It is a common approach by companies to not register short-term absences of one or a few days.
+It is a common approach by companies to not register short-term absenteeism of one or a few days.
 However, it is extremely important to take into account the fact that more than 50% of employees with a high absenteeism frequency eventually become ill for a long period of time.
 Registration also shows whether a pattern can possibly be found in the sick reports.
 Occupational Health & Safety Service providers offer a system as part of their service to track sick leave and upload the required forms and reports during sick leave.
 It would be recommended to use this system.

-2. High workload and stress
+2. High Workload and Stress

 Performance will become under pressure when there is a high workload and stress.
 Employees who are under stress due to work or personal reasons could get sick more often when there is a long-term high workload.
 Whilst managers cannot mitigate all of the stress of employees, it is important to check-in regularly with employees and identify if solutions need to be put in place.

-3. Harassment and bullying
+3. Harassment and Bullying

 Harassment and bullying have a major influence on the performance of employees.
 A Code of Conduct and anti-harassment policy should be in place to encourage employees to report any harassment incidents.

-4. Alcohol and drugs
+4. Alcohol and Drugs

 It is clear that the use of alcohol and drugs will increase risks in the workplace and may result in accidents and/or Sick Leave.

-5. Child care issues
+5. Child Care Issues

 Parents who have issues finding a child care facility may find it difficult to find a work-life balance schedule.
 These issues could be solved by implementing a Flexible Way of Working policy or stimulate working remotely.
 The employees should also make use of the available mandatory leave of absence types, such as Parental Leave, Short-term and Long-term Care Leave.

-6. Financial problems
+6. Financial Problems

 Employees having a problematic financial situation effect on their concentration and motivation.
 Solutions could be offered by the company in the form of wellbeing programs.

-7. Organisational culture and change
+7. Organisational Culture and Change

 Company evolution and organisational restructure, might lead to well-being issues of employees.
 Questions may arise, such as, “Can I keep up with these changes?
 How does it affect my job?
 And isn’t it better to call in sick to avoid dismissal.”
 Many thoughts are of influence to the motivation, concentration and commitment of employees.
 Depending on the extent to which this plays a role, it can lead to long-term Sick Leave.